fsblandon/fsblandon/README.md

 # Fredy Santiago Blandon Ocampo

-I like to build apps ⌨️ to disruptive the classic business 💾=>📲 and create new business models.
+I like to build apps ⌨️ to disruptive industries 💾=>📲 and create new business models.

 If you want to build a web 🖥️, mobile 📲 or voice assistance 📞 application, you can ask me! 📢